Find out whether your property is exempt from Council Tax charges.

 Your exemption will continue for the specified period as long as the qualifying criteria are being met.
 We'll review your circumstances by telephone or email.

-A change in circumstances may affect your entitlement, you must contact us immediately so your account can be updated.
+A change in circumstances may affect your entitlement (this could include a change to who owns your property), you must contact us immediately so your account can be updated.

 Please note: we have the power to impose a penalty (max £500) if you fail to provide information that affects your council tax liability.